kammce/SJSU-Dev/docs/_build/html/_sources/rst/getting-started/getting-started.rst.txt

 		source env.sh

 **Step 2**
-	Run :code:`make build` within the HelloWorld folder to compile it into a HEX file located in the :code:`bin` folder.
+	Run :code:`make build` within the Starter folder to compile it into a HEX file located in the :code:`bin` folder.

 	.. code-block:: bash